Open source · inferred tag-attribution for AWS

 Multi-cloud architecture

-The model + features + agent are cloud-agnostic — only the collector layer is provider-specific.
+The model + features are cloud-agnostic — only the collector layer is provider-specific.
 AWS calls cloudtrail:LookupEvents; Azure calls monitor.activity_logs.list; GCP calls cloud_logging.list_entries.
-Same downstream pipeline.
+All three return identical-shape DataFrames downstream.

 AWS